bruxisma/brujeria/README.md

 Overview
 ========

-Brujería is a python library that augments [setuptools] by providing a [build_ext] override to use a [CMake] based approach, modify logging to use logbook, and allows a quicker development workflow for native extensions by permitting the importing of C or C++ native extensions without having to run setup.py first (much like [cppimport]).
+Brujería is a python library that simplifies development workflow for native extensions.
+It does this by providing import hooks that allow you to compile your extensions on import (much like [cppimport]) so you can play around with the API in a REPL.
+Lastly, it provides some hooks so that using these from tools like [poetry] are just a single line.
+It does all of this via CMake, but in a way that you the user will rarely have to write CMake at all.

 Features
 --------

 Currently, Brujería provides the following:

- * `build_cmake_ext` to be used in place of [build_ext]
+ * `build_cmake_ext` to be used in place of [build_ext].
+This does not make integration with setuptools easier.
+It is recommended that users use [poetry] for project development.
- * ExtensionCommandMixin base class for implementing custom command classes
- * import hooks to permit automatic importing and building of C++ extensions via [CMake].
- * Special Extension class and setup function that automatically handle finding extensions in a given project, much like setuptools' `find_packages` function.
+ * Automatic discovery of C and C++ extensions.
+ * The ability to mix C *and* C++ in a single extension (`distutils`/ `setuptools` do not currently permit this)
- * Optional monkey patching to use logbook over the builtin distutils.log interfaces, while retaining API compatibility.
+ * Optional monkey patching to use logbook over the builtin `distutils.log` interfaces, while retaining API compatibility.
- * Additional build commands for setup.py to simplify a Makefile.
-(See our project's Makefile for a better idea)
+ * [PLANNED] SWIG Support
+ * [PLANNED] Cython support
+ * [PLANNED] Basic [poetry] integration via preprovided `build` function.
+ * [PLANNED] `pyproject.toml` integration for configuration settings

 Why the name?
 -------------